turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/4_custom_connectors.md

 communicate with that service.

-There is a substantial library of prebuilt connectors, however, if these do not include the service or functionality we require then a custom creator may be created.
+There is a substantial library of prebuilt connectors, however, if these do not include the service or functionality we require then a custom connector may be created.
 Once created we can use the connector in:

 - Power Automate
 - Power Apps
-- Logic Apps
+- Azure Logic Apps
 - Copilot Studio

 We can build a connector without writing a single line of code, however there are advanced features of connectors that may require the API to have supporting capabilities.
-We may also need to interact with the OpenAPI definition directly writing JSON or YAML, as some advanced features cannot be customised through the custom API designer.
+We may also need to interact with the OpenAPI definition directly by writing JSON or YAML, as some advanced features cannot be customised through the custom API designer.

 ## Creating a Connector